Move to CaymanFree Relocation Checklist

 Short version

-Choose Cayman if you want the more complete relocation platform: better schools, healthcare, banking, roads, restaurants, professional services, and a deeper real estate market.
-Choose BVI if boating, quiet island living, and a smaller community matter more than infrastructure depth.
+Choose Cayman if you want the more complete relocation platform: stronger daily infrastructure, deeper professional services, more school and healthcare pathways, and a broader real estate market.
+Choose BVI if boating, privacy, quiet island living, and a smaller community matter more than service depth and convenience.

-• Cayman is stronger for families, finance professionals, schools, healthcare, and daily convenience.
+• Cayman fit: families, finance/professional-services careers, schools, healthcare planning, restaurants, banking, and daily convenience.

-• Cayman is usually more expensive but easier to operate in day-to-day.
+• Cayman may cost more in some categories, but it can be easier to operate in day-to-day.

-• BVI can be beautiful but requires more tolerance for limited services and hurricane disruption planning.
+• BVI can be beautiful and compelling, but requires more tolerance for limited services, hurricane resilience planning, and off-island support.

 Key differences at a glance

-The real difference is not tax — both are tax-neutral.
-The difference is operating quality.
-Cayman feels more like a small international finance city on an island.
-BVI feels more like a boutique sailing territory with a smaller expat base.
+The real difference is not a simple tax headline.
+It is operating quality, infrastructure depth, school and healthcare access, property liquidity, travel patterns, and how much quiet you actually want.
+Cayman feels more like a small international finance centre on an island.
+BVI feels more like a boutique sailing territory with a smaller full-time expat platform.

 LifestylePolished, convenient, family/professionalQuiet, boating, private, lower density